kmik/alignMS/README.md

 All images that are to be processed need to be located in the same directory (-i).
 This also includes the optional reflectance calibration panel images
 (detected automatically).
 The code outputs images in "aligned" directory that is created in the input directory.
 If such directory exists, "_1", "_2" ... will be appended to "aligned".
 The -f flag dictates the band ordering in the merged image file.
 If -f is not present, no merged file will be output.
+All output images are undistorted with the calibration information found in the metadata.
+IMPORTANT: Currently this calibration information is not overwritten in the output metadata.
+So if any software uses this metadata information it will receive garbage, as the images are already undistorted.
+All metadata information is copied to the fused image from the image corresponding to the --source flag.

 A help can be output with -h flag: